obspy/obspy/obspy/io/sitexml/docs/tabular-input-reference.md

 prefix.
 For example, use `velocityS30_method` and `velocityProfileSet_report`.

-Complete Q_Index1 sidecar columns for the other indicators:
+Complete Q_Index1 columns for the other indicators:

 ```text
 bedrockDepth_method